adicu/learn-webdev/curriculum/webdev_curriculum.md

 <p>This is a <em><strong>really</strong> cool</em> paragraph</p>
 ```

 Reload `hello.html` and see the `<h1>` tag in action!
 You might have an instinct to mess around with the different headings 1-6, and you should go ahead!
 But remember this, we chose `<h1>` because "Hello World!" was the title of our webpage, not because we wanted it to be large.
 So as you switch the `<h1>` tags to `<h2>`, remember that it wouldn't really make any sense to include an `<h2>` element in a website without an `<h1>` element, because that would mean a subheading without a heading.
+From `<h2>` and down, headings should be interchanged depending on their importance.

 ##### Attributes